 EBO/EA Sports defeated the Atlanta Celtics 66-57 to capture the first ever adidas Super 64 championship.
 A pair of twins – Brook and Robin Lopez – combined for 24 points in the win.
-Brook Lopez was awarded the MVP of the event and get this: he'll be back next year as the Lopez Twins are just rising juniors.
+Robin Lopez was awarded the MVP of the event and get this: he'll be back next year as the Lopez Twins are just rising juniors.
 Another junior, guard Travon Willis, was the leading scorer for EBO in the championship game as he went for 15 points.

 The Celtics did well for themselves considering that their run to the Big Time championship last year was aided by a trio of McDonald's All-Americans.
 Though the reloading process isn't complete, they too boast a solid stable of good young players.
 Senario Hillman was the Celtics' leading scorer in the championship game with 10 points and he's a member of the Class of 2006.